cal-itp/benefits/docs/guides/agency-onboarding/b-configure-production-validation.md

     1. Cal-ITP creates a new `LittlepayGroup` in the Benefits test environment:
       - Set the 'Group id' to the corresponding **production** group ID (from production Littlepay) for production validation.
         - This will be set back to the QA group value after final production configuration is complete.
-      - The new `LittlepayGroup` is then associated with the correct enrollment flow and transit agency using the dropdowns.
+      - The new `LittlepayGroup` is then associated with the correct enrollment flow and transit provider using the dropdowns.
     1. Cal-ITP creates a new `LittlepayConfig` in the Benefits test environment:
       - Set Environment to **Testing** for production validation.
         - This will be set back to QA after final production configuration is complete.